GehriJan/coursework-pyres/notes/writing/notes_literature.md

 ### Questions
 - What is the adjacency matrix?
+    - The matrix-form of a graph
+- What are attributes of the adjacency matrix?
 - What is the WCC?
     - Stands for Weakly Connected Component
 - What is the eccentricity of a node?